jmcbride15/hello-world/README.md

 # hello-world
 First repository

-My name is Jonathon, and I'm here to say: I think coding culture is really lame.
+My name is Jonathon, and I'm here to say: Coding culture is really lame.